Coherent sheaves and quantum Coulomb branches I: tilting bundles from integrable systems

 \subsection{Presentations}

-For the sanity of the reader, let us try to give a more explicit description of the resulting algebra $A$ which gives our non-commutative resolution of singularities.
-For our gauge group $G$, consider the fundamental alcove $\nabla$ in the Cartan of $\fg$ mod the action of the group $\widehat{W}_0$ of length 0 elements in the extended affine Weyl group (which are by definition, the elements sending the fundamental alcove to itself).
-That is, $\nabla$ is the subset of positive Weyl chamber in $\ft$ which is not separated from the origin by the zeros of any affine root.
-For fixed flavor $\gls{flav}$, every point in this space gives an object in the extended category $\gls{sfB}$, but there are only finitely many isomorphism types, given by the set $\gls{barLambda}$.
+For the sanity of the reader, let us try to give a more explicit description of the resulting algebra $A$ which gives our noncommutative resolution of singularities.
+For our gauge group $G$, consider the fundamental alcove $\nabla$ in the Cartan of $\fg$ modulo the action of the group $\widehat{W}_0$ of length 0 elements in the extended affine Weyl group (which are, by definition, the elements sending the fundamental alcove to itself).
+That is, $\nabla$ is the subset of the positive Weyl chamber in $\ft$ that is not separated from the origin by the zeros of any affine root.
+For fixed flavor $\flav$, every point in this space gives an object in the extended category $\sfB$, but there are only finitely many isomorphism types, given by the set $\barLambda$.